osllmai/indox_Router/docs/docs/usage/basic-usage.md

 ## Model Specification

-IndoxRouter uses a consistent format for specifying models: `provider/model_name`.
+indoxhub uses a consistent format for specifying models: `provider/model_name`.
 This allows you to easily switch between providers while keeping your code structure the same.

 Examples: